an978607/Tower-Defense/architecture.md

   ## UML Activity
   ![UML_Activity](https://user-images.githubusercontent.com/54637213/107888180-d1654b80-6ed8-11eb-9633-9065397cbb74.png)

    This is a flow chart of the activities that occur in our program.
-We can see that most or our activities have multiple out comes, and our game is initially a loop that increases difficultly the further the player gets.
+We can see that most or our activities have multiple outcomes, and our game is initially a loop that increases difficultly the further the player gets.
 The user starts the game, they then get to set up their arsenal, but they are limited by how much money they have.
 They then start the attack phase and depending on the outcome of that they either progress, start again, or exit our game.

   ## UML Sequence
   ![UMI_Sequence](https://user-images.githubusercontent.com/54637213/107888286-581a2880-6ed9-11eb-82a7-cda5140ab450.png)